cityba/n8n-nav-szamlalekerdezo/README.md

 🛠️ Build script (recommended)
 Add this to package.json to copy the icon file:

-json
-Copy
-Edit
 "scripts": {
 "build": "tsc && copyfiles -u 1 icons/* dist/icons"
 }
 Then:

-bash
-Copy
-Edit
 npm install --save-dev copyfiles
 🐞 Troubleshooting
 If the icon doesn't appear: make sure icons/nav-logo.svg is actually copied to the dist/ directory

 Compile error with the icon field?
 Use it like this:

-ts
-Copy
-Edit
 icon = 'file:icons/nav-logo.svg';
 🔐 Developer Note
 The ICredentialType interface icon field may vary depending on the n8n version.
-For the best compatibility, use it as a string: 'file:icons/nav-logo.svg'
+For best compatibility, use it as a string: 'file:icons/nav-logo.svg'

 👤 Author
 cityba – developer problem solver